Category Archives: Learn Spanish Online

 – I am American

-Use ESTOY + WHERE you are
+Use ESTOY for Where you are

 Estoy en España – I am in Spain